 Doors: Doors always need to be improved.
-I have written separate article about soundproofing doors.
+I have written a separate article about soundproofing doors.

 Heating ducts: Most homes have forced air heating and cooling.
-Noise often transmits through the supply and return ducts from one room to the next, even if the rooms are not adjacent to each other.
-This noise path needs to be addresses.
-It usually requires installing sound absorbers or silencers into the ductwork
+Noise often transmits through the supply and return ducts from one room to the next, even if the rooms are not adjacent.
+This noise path needs to be addressed.
+It usually requires installing sound absorbers or silencers into the ductwork.

-Impact noise: Impact noise (footsteps, dropping objects, closing doors and cupboards, etc.) transmits throughout the house more readily and further than airborne noise (speech, sound of TV).
-This noise is reduced by any soundproofing measures to a lesser degree than airborne noise and needs special attention
+Impact noise: Impact noise (footsteps, dropping objects, closing doors, cupboards, etc.) transmits throughout the house more readily and further than airborne noise (speech, sound of TV).
+This noise is reduced by any soundproofing measures to a lesser degree than airborne noise and needs special attention.

-As you can see, an apparently simple request – soundproof my bedroom – has several interrelated issues.
-You need to address all of them to achieve the desired amount of noise reduction.
-If you do not seek an advice of a soundproofing consultant and rely on a contractor to do the soundproofing, often you will be disappointed with the result.
+As you can see, a simple request – soundproofing my bedroom – has several interrelated issues.
+It would be best if you addressed them to achieve the desired noise reduction.
+If you do not seek the advice of a soundproofing consultant and rely on a contractor to do the soundproofing, you will often be disappointed with the result.
 Fixing a botched soundproofing job usually requires starting the renovations all over again, doubling the cost.

 To request a soundproofing consultation in the Toronto area from the author of this article, click on the button below.

 I always appreciate your feedback and input.
 To submit your comments, please fill the form below.